jerryOluranti/logie/README.md

 `defaultLevel` - Specifies the default log level.
 Valid values are:  "DEBUG", "INFO", "LOG", "WARN", "ERROR", "CRITICAL", "FATAL"

-`maxFileSize` - Specifies the file size limit of a log file in **KB**.
+`maxSize` - Specifies the file size limit of a log file in **KB**.
 Upon reaching this limit, a new log file will be created with a number suffix of the count eg: `test_1.log`.
 Log messages will then be written to this new file. ⚠️ **This feature is being developed currently and it is not available**

+`showOrigin` - `boolean` Indicates whether the origin of the log (filename:line:char) should be displayed **in the console**

+`showStackTrace` = `boolean` Display stack trace for errors. **Note that this only works for the error object"

 ### Catching